UK Case Law Search and Monitor avatar

 dateHandedDownDate judgment was handed down (YYYY-MM-DD)

-dateUpdatedDate last updated in Find Case Law system
+dateUpdatedDate last updated in the Find Case Law system

 courtCourt or tribunal name